 Selling a house in Washington involves many steps and things to consider especially taxes.
 In general, taxes seem confusing, and if you didn’t already know, Washington does tax capital gains and property.
-But the good news is, there is no state income tax in Washington, making it an attractive place to sell your home.
+But the good news is, that there is no state income tax in Washington, making it an attractive place to sell your home.
 Besides that, it is important to remember that it is an obligation to pay federal taxes in some situations.
 So, what are the possible taxes you should be aware of when selling your home in Washington?
 Let’s learn more about taxes on the sale of your home in Washington.

 What Are The Taxes On Selling A Home In Washington?